Aubsou7869/SDC435L/README.md

 # SDC435L Group Project

-## GitHub Archive Redis and MONGODB Application
+## GitHub Archive Redis, Cassandra, MONGODB Application##

-This project is a Python application that connects to a Redis key-value database or a MONGODB database working with the GitHub Archive repository data provided.
+This project is a Python application that connects to a Redis key-value database, MONGO database, and the Cassandra database working with the GitHub Archive repository data provided.

-Further Instruction: Current program model allows user to select to run either Redis if on UBUNTU with redis set up and running OR MONGODB if on windows with mongo compass connected and running.
-Before running python program please be sure pymongo and redis are installed by opening command prompt and typing the following " python -m pip install redis pymongo
+Further Instruction: Current program model allows user to select to run either Redis or Cassandra if on UBUNTU with the respected db cassandra or redis set up and running OR MONGODB if on windows with mongo compass connected and running.
+Before running python program please be sure pymongo and redis are installed by opening command prompt and typing the following " python -m pip install redis pymongo or python -m pip install cassandra-driver

 ### Features:
-- Import GitHub Archive JSON data into Redis (on UBUNTU) or Mongodb (on Windows)
+- Import GitHub Archive JSON data into Redis/Cassandra (on UBUNTU) or Mongodb (on Windows).
+Bare in mind that Redis and Cassandra can be ran on windows however you would need to establish a virtualbox to run ubuntu/linux system for them.
+-- Redis and Cassandra features allow:
+- importrepository records
 - Create repository records
 - Read repository records
 - Update repository records